-Numerous studies have shown that hypotension leads to the decrease in pH umbilical blood [22] or a lower Apgar score [23].
+Numerous studies have shown that hypotension leads to the decrease in pH umbilical blood [22] or a lower Apgar scores [23].

 Similarly, Ilies et al. [10], in our research, mean umbilical vein pH values were lower within hypotensive patients, on both, CNAP and NIBP in E and P groups.
-Apgar scores at the first and fifth minute were not different between hypotensive and normotensive mothers.
+Apgar scores at the 1st min and at the 5th min were not different between hypotensive and normotensive mothers.

-The major limitation of the study was that we measured SBP at three-minute intervals.
-But, if we had been measuring with one- or two-minute intervals with NIBP, discomfort of patients would be much greater.
+The major limitation of the study was that we measured SBP at 3 min intervals.
+But, if we had been measuring with one- or two-minute intervals with NIBP, discomfort of patients would be much higher.